 Fixed assets are stated at cost less accumulated depreciation.
 Fixed assets are comprised of computers and software, leasehold improvements, and furniture and fixtures.
 Depreciation is calculated using the straight-line method over the estimated useful life of the assets.
 Computers and software have an estimated useful life of three years.
 Furniture and fixtures have an estimated useful life of approximately seven years.

 Fair Value of Financial Instruments

-The Company’s financial instruments primarily include cash, accounts payable and notes payable.
-Due to the short-term nature of cash, accounts payable and notes payable the carrying amounts of these assets and liabilities approximate their fair value.
+The Company's financial instruments primarily include cash, receivables and accounts payable.
+Due to the short-term nature of cash, receivables and accounts payable the carrying amounts of these assets and liabilities approximate their fair value.